 Think About the Potential Impact

 Only the first few results in search engines get the majority of organic search traffic.
 To compete, you’ll need to put some significant effort into SEO.
-It’s not worth it to put in a little bit of effort here and there; you need strategy and consistency.
+It’s not worth it to put in a little effort here and there; you need strategy and consistency.
 However, the benefits of a good strategy can be substantial, especially if you have the website infrastructure to support selling products online or giving customers a quote then and there.
 Successful SEO can drive traffic to your website, leading to more sales and revenue over time.
 Once your website ranks higher in searches, you’ll build more credibility, brand awareness and exposure.
 All of these factors can snowball into more organic traffic and word-of-mouth exposure.

 Consider Your Business Type